MicTott/FrozenPy/README.md

 ## Future directions

-* pip integration
-* plot CS data
-* take advantage of xarrays
+* take advantage of xarrays (not in the near future)
 * provide visible feedback to allow for threshold adjustments (not in the near future unless needed)